ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 Fact #1: Carbon Dioxide absorbs more heat than Air
 -----

 Molecules are a great place to begin to understand the most important relationship in climate study, that of Carbon Dioxide (CO<sub>2</sub>.) and Air Temperature.
 Well of course, you won't find "Air" on the periodic Table, *Air* in this case refers to the specific mix of gasses that makes up the majority of our atmosphere.
-That is mostly Nitrogen and Oxygen, but there are many other trace elements as well.
+Air mostly Nitrogen and Oxygen, but there are many other trace elements as well.

 Many of these elements, and molecules are called *greenhouse gasses*, or GHGs.
 Greenhouse gasses are the gases in the atmosphere of a planet, that absorb heat energy and keep a planet warm.
 Sometimes, a little too warm.
 The process by which a planet's atmosphere absorbs heat is called the **Greenhouse Effect!**
 The greenhouse gas of most concern to us is Carbon Dioxide (CO<sub>2</sub>).
 We know a lot about the relationship between CO<sub>2</sub> and air temperature now.
 But that understanding needed to start *somewhere*, and so do we!

-In November 1856, Connecticut Native Eunice Foote published the results of a very simple experiment in her paper "Circumstances Affecting the Heat of the Sun's Rays" published in the *American Journal of Art and Science*.
+In November 1856, Connecticut Native Eunice Foote published the results of a very simple experiment in her paper ["Circumstances Affecting the Heat of the Sun's Rays"](https://www.geographyrealm.com/wp-content/uploads/2019/11/1856-foote_sunsrays_247-248.pdf) published in the *American Journal of Art and Science*.
 In her Experiment, Ms. Foote filled one vessel with "common air", and another with what was at the time called *Carbonic Acid Gas* or CO<sub>2</sub> as we know it today.
 I will allow Ms. Foote to describe her own results.
 *Note: Temperatures in the Table below are given in °F, but are presented exactly as Ms. Foote did in the original article*

 <blockquote>